Board of Directors

 CLS Board Members

-Dohn Hoyle is the Chairperson of the CLS Board of Directors.
-He is also the Executive Director of the Arc of Michigan www.arcmi.org.
-He is the past president of the Association for Community Advocacy and The Autism Society of Michigan and current president of the Michigan Quality Community Care Council (Governor appointed).
+Dohn Hoyle is the Chairperson of the CLS Board of Directors and is the former Executive Director of the Arc of Michigan www.arcmi.org.
+He is the past president of the Association for Community Advocacy and The Autism Society of Michigan and past president of the Michigan Quality Community Care Council (Governor appointed).

-Mr. Hoyle’s areas of expertise include Partners in Policy Making, supported employment, guardianship and community organizing advocacy campaigns.
-He is author of several books including: Leverage for System Change: Rethinking Guardianship, co-author of Planning a More Secure Future: Considerations in Guardianship and Estate Planning and SSI/SSDI-An Advocate’s Manual.
+He is the author of several books including: Leverage for System Change: Rethinking Guardianship and co-author of Planning a More Secure Future: Considerations in Guardianship, Estate Planning and SSI/SSDI-An Advocate’s Manual.

 Phil Cavanagh was recently elected to the CLS Board of Directors.
 Cavanagh is a former member of Michigan House of Representatives (2011-2014) who focused specifically on improving the delivery of mental health services, tax foreclosures, and protecting Michigan workers and those living at or below the poverty level.
 Mr. Cavanagh also served four terms as a Wayne County Commissioner (2001-2008) and was appointed the Detroit Wayne County Mental Health Agency Board.